talon-one/talon_go/docs/ExpiringCouponsNotificationPolicy.md

 `func (o *ExpiringCouponsNotificationPolicy) SetTriggers(v []ExpiringCouponsNotificationTrigger)`

 SetTriggers gets a reference to the given []ExpiringCouponsNotificationTrigger and assigns it to the Triggers field.

-### GetBatchingEnabled

-`func (o *ExpiringCouponsNotificationPolicy) GetBatchingEnabled() bool`

-GetBatchingEnabled returns the BatchingEnabled field if non-nil, zero value otherwise.

-### GetBatchingEnabledOk

-`func (o *ExpiringCouponsNotificationPolicy) GetBatchingEnabledOk() (bool, bool)`

-GetBatchingEnabledOk returns a tuple with the BatchingEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasBatchingEnabled

-`func (o *ExpiringCouponsNotificationPolicy) HasBatchingEnabled() bool`

-HasBatchingEnabled returns a boolean if a field has been set.

-### SetBatchingEnabled

-`func (o *ExpiringCouponsNotificationPolicy) SetBatchingEnabled(v bool)`

-SetBatchingEnabled gets a reference to the given bool and assigns it to the BatchingEnabled field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)